TUTElectromechanics/mm-codegen/README.md

 The API is generated in two stages.

-Stage1 reads the mathematical definitions from Model (represented using SymPy), and applies the chain rule to determine the first and second partial derivatives of ϕ with respect to the physical fields (independent variables), e.g. ∂²ϕ/∂Bx².
-It then generates code to evaluate the generated chain-rule expressions, along with the expressions each of these depends on.

-After stage1, each generated function is a standalone piece, which requires as function arguments the values for all symbols that the expression refers to.
-This format is convenient to generate in SymPy, but inconvenient to use, since the same generated API contains also functions to compute the values for those arguments.
+At **stage1**, each generated Fortran function is a standalone piece, which requires as function arguments the values for all symbols that the expression refers to (even if there is another stage1 function that could be used to compute that quantity).
+This format is convenient to generate in SymPy.
+Dependencies are analyzed later, in stage2.

+The RHSs of quantities may depend also on derivatives of other quantities defined in the model; definitions for any needed derivatives are automatically generated, by symbolically differentiating the definition of the original quantity referred to (and then algebraically simplifying the result).
+Any derivatives that the definitions show to be identically zero are automatically dropped.

+This derivative processing is performed recursively to catch any new derivatives that may appear on the RHS in the differentiation.
+Circular lookups are treated as an error; if this happens, check the definitions.

+SymPy applied functions (unspecified function with known dependencies) are allowed on the RHSs, since they can be formally differentiated.

+For the definition format, see [modelbase.py](modelbase.py).

+It is not necessary to define everything in stage1; if you have a custom Fortran code to compute some functions (and/or their derivatives), just tell stage2 about its interface, and those functions will be considered as stage1 code (on equal footing with any code generated here).

+**stage2** takes in the generated code from stage1, and possible additional user-defined Fortran interfaces (see ``stage2.add_intfs()``).
+These are treated on equal footing as stage1 code.
+User-defined Fortran code is the mechanism used to pack the components of the physical fields into tensors (see [``mgs_physfields.h``](mgs_physfields.h)), and to provide a hook to evaluate the potential ϕ and its immediate derivatives (∂ϕ/∂u, ∂ϕ/∂v, ∂ϕ/∂w) in the spline version (see [``mgs_2par_phi.h``](mgs_2par_phi.h), [``mgs_3par_phi.h``](mgs_3par_phi.h)).

-This is where stage2 comes in.
-It takes the interface generated by stage1, and analyzes the dependencies between the functions.
-It generates wrapper functions, where all bound symbols - i.e. quantities defined by any of the stage1 generated functions - are automatically computed, by calling the standalone pieces generated in stage1 and recursing where necessary.
+stage2 analyzes the dependencies between the stage1 functions, and writes wrappers, where all bound symbols (quantities defined by any of the stage1 functions) are automatically computed, by calling other stage1 functions (recursing where necessary).

-Each function generated by stage2 takes in values only for the free symbols - i.e. quantities **not** defined by any of the stage1 generated functions - encountered anywhere in its call tree.
+Each function generated by stage2 takes in values only for the free symbols (quantities *not* defined by any of the stage1 functions) encountered anywhere in its call tree.
 This makes e.g. ∂²ϕ/∂Bx² "see" the dependencies on e.g. u0, I4, and εxx.

-Additional stage1 interfaces (for manually written f90 code) may be provided.
-The stage2 code generator adds these to the set of known stage1 functions.
-This is the mechanism used to pack the components of the physical fields into tensors, and to provide a hook to evaluate the potential ϕ.
+"Free symbol" is here meant in a mathematical sense; in the programming sense, these "free symbols" appear in the formal parameter list of the function being generated, so they are bound names.

 ## Dependencies